Table of Contents

 This acoustic-electric guitar uses a passive, under-saddle piezo pickup system known as the Godin Q1T pickup.

-Know more about classical guitar pickup
+Know more about classical guitar pickup.

 The pickup includes a tuner that can be accessed through the preamp.
 You turn on the tuner by pressing a button, and a tiny LED screen shows you the note you’re playing.
 The tuner allows for precise and speedy guitar tuning, even in chaotic settings.